BesaMugi/BesaMugi/README.md

 ### Hi there 👋 My name is Beslan!

-- 🔭 I’m a Full Stack Developer
+- 🔭 I’m a Frontend Developer
 - 📫 How to reach me: mugiwarabesa@mail.ru

 <div id="header" align="center">